Parhestes/Responser/README.md

-# Responser - Burp Suite Extension
+Responser - Advanced HTTP Response Monitor for Burp Suite Responser is a lightweight yet powerful Burp Suite extension written in Python (Jython) designed to monitor HTTP traffic in real-time.
+It automatically flags specific keywords, JSON fragments, or sensitive patterns within HTTP responses, helping security researchers and bug hunters stay focused on what matters.

-**Responser** is a lightweight Burp Suite extension written in Python (Jython) that monitors HTTP traffic in real-time to detect specific keywords within HTTP responses.
-It is designed to help security researchers and bug hunters identify sensitive data, role-based access control (RBAC) issues, or interesting debug information.
+🚀 Why Responser?

-## Features
+During a security audit or bug bounty hunt, thousands of requests pass through Burp Suite.
+Responser helps you cut through the noise by instantly flagging interesting data based on your custom criteria.
+It is particularly useful for detecting privilege escalation clues, hidden debug information, and sensitive data leaks that are often missed in manual reviews.

-- **Real-time Monitoring:** Automatically scans responses from Proxy, Repeater, and Intruder.
+🛠 Customizable Monitoring & Search Techniques
-- **Customizable Keywords:** Easily add/remove keywords via the UI.
+Responser is not limited to a static list.
+It is a flexible monitoring platform that you can adapt for various testing scenarios:

-- **Active/Passive Control:** Toggle specific keywords using checkboxes without deleting them.
+Auth & Privilege Escalation: Detect authorization issues by monitoring for keywords like "isAdmin": false, "role": "user", or "authenticated": true.

-- **Detailed Table:** View findings with ID, Status, Method, Path, and Response Length.
+Sensitive Data Leakage: Track PII (Personally Identifiable Information) patterns such as "email":, "phone":, or api_key.

-- **Integrated View:** Click on any finding to see the original Request and Response.
+Error & Debug Hunting: Catch server-side misconfigurations by searching for stacktrace, SQL syntax error, Internal Server Error, or debug: true.

-## Default Keywords
+JSON Logic Monitoring: Search for specific logic fragments like {"status": 200} or "success": false to verify application behavior across different roles.

-The tool comes pre-loaded with common sensitive patterns:
+✨ Key Features
-- `"isAdmin": true/false`
+Real-time Monitoring: Seamlessly hooks into Proxy, Repeater, and Intruder.

-- `"role": "user/admin"`
+Dynamic Keyword Management: Enable or disable specific keywords on-the-fly using Checkboxes without deleting them.

-- `"success": false`
+Optimized Data Table: View findings organized by ID, Status, Method, Keyword, Path, Length, and Source Tool.

-- `"authenticated": false`
+Integrated Message Viewers: Click on any finding to instantly inspect the original Request and Response in the built-in editor.

-- And more...
+Read-Only Data Integrity: The findings table is protected against accidental edits to ensure data consistency.

-## Installation
+Professional UI: A clean, English interface designed for high-efficiency workflows.

-1. Download `Responser.py`.
+📦 Installation
-2. Open Burp Suite.
+Download the Responser.py file from this repository.

-3. Go to **Extensions** -> **Installed** -> **Add**.
+Ensure you have Jython configured in your Burp Suite (Extensions -> Options -> Python Environment).

-4. Select **Extension Type** as `Python`.
+Go to the Extensions tab -> Installed -> Add.

-5. Select `Responser.py` as the extension file.
+Set Extension Type to Python.

-*Note: You must have [Jython](https://www.jython.org/download) configured in Burp Suite.*
+Select Responser.py as the file and click Next.

-## Screenshots
+💡 Pro Tip
-[Add your screenshots here to show the UI]
+While testing, if you notice a new interesting parameter or a specific error message, simply add it to the "Keywords" panel.
+Responser will immediately start flagging it in all subsequent traffic, effectively acting as an automated "second pair of eyes."

-## License
+📜 License
-MIT License - Feel free to use and contribute!
+This project is licensed under the MIT License - feel free to use, modify, and distribute!